heinrich-ulbricht/partial-keepass-database-export/README.md

 # Limitations

-* **the folder structure is not copied** - the exported database will have the root folder containing all exported passwords
+* **the group/folder structure is not copied** - the exported database will have the root folder containing all exported passwords
 * export to only one file
 * file name and location can not be configured - it's always exported to the same folder as original database, with hardcoded name extension